cheap-glitch/vim-v/README.md

-**vim-v**  aims  to   provides  syntax  highlighting  for   the [V  programming  language](https://vlang.io),  plus   a  few  niceties  such  as syntactic folding and warnings for invalid C-like syntax.
+**vim-v**  aims  to   provides  syntax  highlighting  for   the [V  programming  language](https://vlang.io),  plus   a  few  niceties  such  as auto-indenting, syntactic folding and warnings for invalid C-like syntax.

 ## Installation